univention/ucsschool-id-connector/src/README.rst

 Queue files
 ^^^^^^^^^^^

-The listener on the UCS host creates a JSON file for each creation/modification/move/deletion of a user object.
+The LDAP listener process on the UCS host creates a JSON file for each creation/modification/move/deletion of a user object.
 Those JSON files are written to ``/var/lib/univention-appcenter/apps/id-sync/data/listener``.
 That is the directory of the `in queue`.

-The process handling the `in queue` copies files from it to a directory for each school authority that it can associate with the user account in the file.
+The process handling the `in queue` copies files from there to a directory for each school authority that it can associate with the user account in the file.
 Each `out queue` handles a directory below ``/var/lib/univention-appcenter/apps/id-sync/data/out_queues``.

 When a school authority configuration is deleted, its associated queue directory is moved to ``/var/lib/univention-appcenter/apps/id-sync/data/out_queues_trash``.